Why Accounts Receivable Turnover is Important for Your Business

 Incentives are another useful tool.
 Provide a reduced interest rate when a customer signs up for automatic payments or free shipping for customers with a clean account history.

-The ART you how quickly your customers are paying their accounts.
-It also provides insights into your A/R process and credit policy and how effectively your billing department and platform are collecting on invoices.
+The ART ratio reveals you how quickly your customers are paying their accounts.
+It also provides insights into your A/R process,credit policy, and how effectively your billing department and platform are collecting invoices.
+If you calculated the ART ratio for your business and found it lower than industry peers, you should evaluate your A/R process to identify areas for improvement to prevent future issues.

 Interested in automating A/R to improve your ART?
 Schedule a demo today!